 Instead, we recommend providing your driver package as a standalone driver package that does not require an installer.
 This is a self-contained package that adds its own settings or configuration, rather than depending on an installer to modify system state.
-Standalone driver packages are required in order to have robust support of all driver package scenarios.
+Standalone driver packages are required in order to support driver package scenarios such as distributing the driver package through Windows Update and adding the driver package to an offline image.
 The recommended way to publish a standalone driver package is through Windows Update.
 The first step to doing this is to submit your driver package to the Windows Hardware Dev Center.

 If you choose to use DIFx anyway, you must use an older WDK to get the right tools.
 The following caveats apply:

 - If your driver package specifies only TargetOSVersion values of Windows 8.1 or later, you cannot use the DIFxApp MSI custom action due to DIFxApp's dependency on GetVersionEx, an API that changed starting in Windows 8.1.
 TargetOSVersion is specified in the INF Manufacturer Section.
 DIFxApp exposes MSI custom actions such as MsiProcessDrivers, MsiInstallDrivers, and MsiUninstallDrivers.
 If your driver package specifies TargetOSVersion values of Windows 8.1 or later, you cannot use these custom actions in your MSI.